2017 "Kettle of Fish" Ale

 If you would like to be added to (or removed from) the list of invitees to this and future ales, please fill out the form at the bottom of this page.

-The evening feast will be in a new location this year (TBA).
+The evening feast will be at the Payson Park Church in Belmont.

 Assuming we have callers who are willing, there will be a contra dance.
 You can download our collection of contra tunes if you would like to look at them in advance.